 Matthias Mann: h-index, Total Citations, and Citation Map

 Matthias Mann is a researcher affiliated with Max Planck Institute of Biochemistry, Munich and CPR, University of Copenhagen, specializing in Proteomics, Systems biology, Metabolic diseases.
-Their work has been cited 393,816 times.
-This profile visualizes their global influence, spanning a global audience.
+Their work has been cited 396,564 times.
+This profile visualizes their global influence, highlighting strong citation networks in China.

 Matthias Mann's Citation Metrics